 To secure the data transmission, an acknowledgement of receipt is sent by the receiver on each data channel (short acknowledgement).
 If the sender receives the acknowledgement of receipt from the receiver correctly, the telegram is thus considered to have been transmitted.

 If the transmitter does not receive an acknowledgement of receipt, the data channel is closed, reestablished and the telegram is repeated.

 The telegram counter

 Each data telegram is identified by the transmitter in the telegram header with a four-digit telegram counter (0001-9999).
-The telegram counter is used to synchronise the transmission and reception confirmation of the data telegrams.
-The receiver always confirms receipt of a data telegram with the same telegram counter.
+The telegram counter is used to synchronize the transmission and reception confirmation of the data telegrams.
+The receiver always confirms the receipt of a data telegram with the same telegram counter.

 After the system start, the transmitter generates a telegram counter with the number 0001.
 The telegram counter is incremented with each data telegram and increased by +1.

 After an overflow above 9999, the telegram counter is reset to 0001 by the transmitter.

 The live telegrams

 To check the status of the connection, the sender sends the receiver a live telegram (special telegram) without content.
 The telegram counter is always 0000.

 The live telegram is only sent if no active telegrams have been sent in the channel within a certain time (usually approx. 30 seconds).
 The live telegram is acknowledged normally by the receiver (acknowledgement of receipt).